danReynolds/loon/README.md

 print(snap.data) // ReviewModel(...)
 ```

-To watch for changes to a document, you read it as a stream:
+To watch for changes to a document, you can read it as a stream:

 ```dart
 import './models/reviews.dart';